-The presence of mountains also leads to localized storm track maximum in each of the SingleMtn configurations (Fig. 6a-d).
-The storm track maximum straddles the stationary wave minimum immediately downstream of the region where the $\overline{U{250}}$ maximum also occurs (Fig. 6e-h).
-The storm track exit region in the idealized model does not coincide with the high-pressure stationary anomaly as it does in the NH.
+The presence of mountains also leads to localized storm track maximum in each of the SingleMtn configurations (Figs. 6a-d).
+The storm track maximum straddles the stationary wave minimum immediately downstream of the region where the $\overline{U250}$ maximum also occurs (Fig. 6e-h).
+The storm track exit region in the idealized model does not coincide with the high-pressure stationary anomaly, as it does in the NH of Earth.
 This allows one to work toward decoupling the response of blocking to each feature.
 The main blocking maximum occurs near the stationary wave maximum, which is 60° longitude east of the storm track exits.
-Near the storm track exit region, where the stationary waves are near neutral (i.e., near 90° W), there are suggestions of secondary blocking maxima (Fig. 6e-h).
+Near the storm track exit region, where the stationary waves are near neutral (i.e. near 90 W), there are suggestions of secondary blocking maxima (Fig. 6e-h).
 This region is perhaps related to the breaking of Rossby waves at the end of the storm track and a local block genesis region associated with strong extratropical cyclones.
-This would be consistent with theories linking blocking to Rossby wave-breaking (Pelly and Hoskins, 2003; Berrisford et al., 2007; Masato et al., 2012).
+This would be consistent with theories linking blocking to Rossby wave-breaking (Pelly and Hoskins, 2003; Berrisford et al., 2007; Masato et al. 2012).

-The zonal extent of the blocking climatology maximum increases when mountain height is increased (Fig. 6e-h).
-This agrees with the response of the stationary wave (Fig. 6a-d).
-The overall hemispherically averaged statistics of blocking frequency yields an increase in blocking when mountain height is increased (see Table 2).
-These increases for the 2-4k configurations are modest, however, and should be taken with some degree of caution.
-Still, it is clear that as mountain height increases, there is a greater area of significantly more blocking compared to the aquaplanet (Fig. 6e-h).
-Also worth noting is that the hemispherically averaged blocking frequency is significantly greater in the 2, 3, and 4k mountain runs when compared with aquaplanet.
+The zonal extent of the blocking climatology maximum increases when mountain height is increased (Figs. 6e-h).
+This agrees with the response of the stationary wave (Figs. 6a-d).
+The overall hemispherically averaged statistics of blocking frequency yields an increase in blocking when mountain height is increased (See Table 2).
+These increases for the 2k-4k configurations are modest however and should be taken with some degree of caution.
+Still, it is clear that as mountain height increases, there is a greater area of significantly more blocking compared to the aquaplanet (Figs. 6e-h).
+Also worth noting is hemispherically-averaged blocking frequency is significantly greater in the 2k, 3k, and 4k mountain runs when compared with aquaplanet.
 Next, we investigate the response of adding an additional mountain.

-3.2.4 Topographic configurations: two mountains
+3.2.4 Topographic Configurations: 2 Mountains

-For this analysis, two 3 km high Gaussian mountains centered at $45^{\circ}$ N with $120^{\circ}$ of longitude between them are added to the aquaplanet.
-The placement of the mountains is meant to create a wide and short ocean basin, as observed in the NH.
-The 3 km height is meant to be semi-realistic; the values are lower than the maxima for the Rockies and the Tibetan Plateau (~ 4400 and ~ 8800 m, respectively) - however, the mountains are substantial enough to generate obvious changes in the circulation (as evidenced in the single-mountain experiments).
+For this analysis, two 3 km-high Gaussian mountains centered at 45° N with 120° of longitude between them are added to the aquaplanet.
+The placement of the mountains is meant to create a wide and short ocean basin, as observed in the NH of earth.
+3 km height is meant to be semi-realistic; the values are lower than the maxima for the Rockies and the Tibetan Plateau (~4400 m and ~8800 m, respectively) - however, the mountains are substantial enough to generate obvious changes in the circulation (as evidenced in the Single Mountain experiments).

-The addition of a second mountain induces a second trough and ridge in the stationary wave and a second maxima for the blocking climatology, storm track, and $\overline{U}{250}$ (Fig. 7).
+The addition of a second mountain induces a second trough and ridge in the stationary wave, and a second maxima for the blocking climatology, storm track, and $\overline{U250}$ (Fig. 7).
 The intensity and zonal extent of these features, however, varies with respect to each mountain and is a result of interference between the forcing (Manabe and Terpstra, 1974; Held et al., 2002; White et al., 2017).

-The TwoMtn configuration has a greater hemispherically averaged blocking frequency than the other configurations (Table 2) and is also significantly greater than the aquaplanet.
-This is despite the TwoMtn configuration having a lower total number of blocks than the 3 and 4 km SingleMtn configurations, respectively - meaning the blocks have a longer average duration in the two-mountain configuration (Table 3).
+The TwoMtn configuration has a greater hemispherically-averaged blocking frequency than the other configurations (Table 2) and is also significantly greater than the aquaplanet.
+This is despite the TwoMtn configuration having a lower total number of blocks than the 3 and 4 km SingleMtn configurations, respectively - meaning the blocks have a longer average duration in the 2-mountain configuration (Table 3).
 Each mountain also creates regions of enhanced and suppressed blocking frequency (Fig. 7b).
 However, just like the general circulation features, there are differences in the blocking climatology for the two ocean basins.